OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 December 2014.md

 ## Contact and Alien Interactions

 - Channeling is described as rare and reserved for individuals with the right mix of **genetics, soul potential, mission, and preparation**.
-- The Cs mention they'll meet Laura in the **psychomantium** soon, indicating continued communication in altered states.

 ---

-## End of Session